Zogoo/simple-js/README.md

 # SIMPLE JS

-Event related Object oriented js front-end frame work.
+Panel related Object oriented js front-end very lite framework.

-Event will register on html panel.
-All events catch by only one places and event and items will dispatch to panel-related object.
+Event will be register on html panel(some window of you ui, not each button and selector).
+And all events are catched by only one places, then event and items will be pass to panel-related object.

+Example: Use case
+1. Catching all events entire dashboard window
+2. User click dashboard refresh button
+3. Event and refresh button paramters are pass to Dashboard.js
+4. Dashboard.js is get data from back-end
+5. Calculate and update old status.

 That's it simple and fast.:+1: